Frequently Asked Questions

 When is it being built?

-Work is expected to start in the gym on 1st June 2021, with an expected completion date of approximately 13th August 2021.
+Work started on the gym in T6 (June/July 21), with an expected completion date of approximately mid September 2021.